-Definitions and notes 1 After school childcare service By this, we mean a guaranteed, regular service provided on days when the school is open.
+Definitions and notes 1 After school By this, we mean a guaranteed, regular service provided on childcare service days when the school is open.
 This will provide a safe and secure place where children spend time after the school day has finished.
 The setting will take the responsibility of collecting the children from their classes and looking after them until working parents can collect them.
 It may include structured activities, free play, food, homework support or a mixture of all of these.
 It could also be integrated with other after school specific activities offered by the school.
 2 Exceptions You should still enter 'YES', even if the service does not operate on days when the school was unexpectedly closed such as snow days or due to strike action.

-Definitions and notes 3 Places The maximum number of children that the service can simultaneously provide before school childcare for (childcare capacity) 4 Who provides the service School - service is delivered directly by the school by members of staff (even if hired specifically for this purpose) ['SCH' code] school in partnership with another organisation - this could be another school, a private company or voluntary organisations ['SIP' code] organisation rents or leases space in the school - the school has no other involvement in how the service is run or delivered ['OTH' code] 5 Off-site service
+Definitions and notes 3 Places The maximum number of children that the service can simultaneously provide before school childcare for (childcare 4 Who provides the capacity) One of: service school - service is delivered directly by the school by members of staff (even if hired specifically for this purpose) ['SCH' code] school in partnership with another organisation - this could be another school, a private company or voluntary organisations ['SIP' code] organisation rents or leases space in the school - the school has no other involvement in how the service is run or delivered ['OTH' code] 5 Off-site service This may include a service provided by another school, a voluntary setting, a private provider (which could include childminders).
+Signposting (or promoting) the service can be one of: • school has formal arrangements with another provider for them to provide childcare to our pupils, including transport to the site ['YF' code] • school keeps a list of other local providers that will pick up from our school to help parents ['YL' code] • school has not arrangement for off-site provision ['N' code] • school does not know of any off-site provision arrangements ['U' code]